M1tsumi/DiscordDemo/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please feel free to submit issues, feature requests, or pull requests.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.

-### Development Setup
+### Quick Contributing Steps
 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`
 3. Make your changes